PiT: Progressive Diffusion Transformer: Introduction

-Although the model predominantly relies on tokens at close or medium distances, it does not justify the complete abandonment of global information.
-In previous visual perception tasks~\cite{liu2021swin}, the shifted window approach is a classic method to supplement global dependence, as illustrated in Figure~\ref{fig3} (a).
-By shifting, the windows create overlapping regions, effectively establishing connections for global information.
-However, this method comes with a substantial computational cost, as the model expends excessive computational resources in the overlapping areas.
+Another challenge is how to establish information connections between different windows.
+In Swin Transformer~\cite{liu2021swin}, the shifted window approach is a classic method of supplementing window connections.
+As illustrated in Figure~\ref{fig3} (a) and (b), by shifting or overlap, the windows create overlapping regions, effectively establishing window connections.
+However, these methods come with a substantial computational cost, as the model expends excessive computational resources in the overlapping areas.

-Additionally, as shown in Figure~\ref{fig4}(a), we observe that the transformer in DiT excessively relies on low-frequency information in the latent space, while lacking high-frequency detail information.
-To compensate for the deficiency of high-frequency information and establish an global information bridge between windows, we propose a novel Pseudo Shifted Window Attention (PSWA) mechanism.
-As illustrated in Figure~\ref{fig3}(b), at each block along the channel dimension, the model is divided into a static window attention branch and a high-frequency bridging branch constructed using depthwise separable convolutions.
-The high-frequency bridging branch not only supplements high-frequency information but also cleverly covers the edge regions of the static windows, constructing a bridge between windows to supplement global information integration.
+Furthermore, as shown in Figure~\ref{fig4}, we observe that the transformer in DiT excessively over-learns low-frequency information in the latent space, while lacking high-frequency details.
+To compensate for the deficiency of high-frequency information and establish a global information bridge between windows, we propose a novel \textit{\textbf{Pseudo Shifted Window Attention (PSWA)}} (Equation~\ref{equ:pswa1}, \ref{equ:pswa2}).
+As illustrated in Figure~\ref{fig1} and Figure~\ref{fig3}(c), each block is divided into a static window attention branch and a high-frequency bridging branch constructed by depthwise separable convolution(DWConv).
+The high-frequency bridging branch not only supplements high-frequency information but also cleverly covers the edge regions of the static windows, constructing a bridge between windows to supplement information integration.

+Moreover, we define conventional self-attention as first-order attention (Equation~\ref{equ:kth_attn}), which describes the pairwise similarity between tokens themselves.
+As shown in Figure~\ref{fig6}, first-order similarity(see in Equation~\ref{equ:equ11}) tends to bias of low-level feature such as color and texture and fail to capture the intrinsic relationships among tokens.
+To address it, we propose a novel \textit{\textbf{Progressive Coverage Channel Allocation (PCCA)}} strategy to capture \textit{\textbf{Kth-order attention}} (Equation~\ref{equ:kth_attn}) without any additional computational cost.
+Our proposed Kth-order attention has a more effective attention mechanism than first-order attention.